Simouie/cs450-final-project/README.md

 # Simon Louie's CS 450 Final Project
 This is an archive of my final project for CS 450 Introduction to Computer Graphics at Oregon State University.
+Here is a demo of the project: https://media.oregonstate.edu/media/t/1_hc2pg8sw

 ## About the Project